grafana/plugin-tools/docusaurus/docs/e2e-test-a-plugin/getting-started.md

 ### Step 5: Run tests

-Now you can open the terminal and run the test script from within your local plugin development directory.
+Now you open a new terminal and run the test script from within your local plugin development directory.

 <CodeSnippets
 snippets={[